jpfluger/radiucal/README.md

 * Running on archlinux as a host/server
 * hostapd can do a lot with EAP and RADIUS as a service, this should serve as an exploration of these features
 * Fully replace freeradius for 802.1x/AAA/etc.
+* utilize a trimmed version of hostapd (from here on called `hostapd-server`) using a config and PKGBUILD [here](https://github.com/epiphyte/pkgbuilds/tree/master/hostapd)

 # requirements